atomfinger/toUUID/why_touuid.md

 As with random UUIDs, this approach can also get the job done.
 The main limitation of this approach is that when we go higher than the value nine, we have to deal with hex values.

-The main benefit of .toUUID() vs `new UUID()` is that .toUUID() allows you to use the whole integer range, which makes it more suitable in situations like various integration tests where one might want to deal with larger datasets.
+The main benefit of toUUID vs `new UUID()` is that toUUID allows you to use the whole integer range, which makes it more suitable in situations like various integration tests where one might want to deal with larger datasets.

-### Value proposition of .toUUID() vs new UUID()
+### Value proposition of toUUID vs new UUID()

-- .toUUID() scales past nine values without forcing users to use hex
+- toUUID scales past nine values without forcing users to use hex

-## .toUUID() vs UUID.fromString(...)
+## toUUID vs UUID.fromString(...)

 `UUID.FromString()` is a good method when one wants a concrete UUID value: